jiritobolka/jiritobolka.github.io/_posts/2014-08-02-embedding-custom-visualization-into-dashboard.md

 - Whitelabeling feature is activated to my Organization (I have custom domain i.e. _analytics.mycompany.com_)
 - I'm hosting the code in my storage (GoodData doesn't provide hosting solution)

 We allow [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) per request for your Organization.
+Feel free to ask our [Support](http://support.gooddata.com) and they will get it done for you.

 ### Set up on your side: